 “It’s a personal decision to travel right now,” Moore says.
 “People have wanted to escape to Vegas, and for those people, we have the right experience for them.
 “We’ll have that electric atmosphere of March Madness in smaller rooms with fewer people.”

 MGM properties are also rolling out special offers that include room rates, food-and-beverage credits and reserved seating at certain venues.

 Note: There’s no plan to charge for seating at sports books.
 For now, spots will be available on a first-come-first-serve basis.
 Capacity will be managed by onsite security.

 More March Madness information

 • Due to the coronavirus, all the NCAA Tournament games are being played in a bubble environment at sites in Indiana.
 Selection Sunday was March 14.

 Since extra time is needed to test tournament participants, the First Four games will be played on Thursday, March 18.
 In a change from previous years, the first-round games are on Friday, March 19 and Saturday, March 20.
 The second round will be played on Sunday, March 21 and Monday, March 22.

 • Other notable locations/venues that are hosting some form of March Madness in Las Vegas viewing action include: the new Stadium Swim at Circa Resort & Casino; Topgolf Las Vegas; and Beer Park at Paris Las Vegas.

 • A great resource for other available venues: the aforementioned “March Madness in Las Vegas” Facebook page.
 Administrators and members post anecdotal information on a daily basis.

-• On March 15, it’s highly possible that Nevada’s Gov. Steve Sisolak could further open public-gathering protocols and return the state to “full, pre-pause levels.”
+• On March 15, Nevada’s Gov. Steve Sisolak further opened public-gathering protocols and returned the state to “full, pre-pause levels.”
 J&J